colinthedev/colinthedev/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # :pancakes: About  :sleeping:  Me :technologist:
-🔭 currently working on an e-commerce site built with Astro and Snipcart.<br><br>
+🔭 currently working on a new portfolio site && e-commerce site built with Astro and Snipcart.<br><br>

 ## 🌐 Socials: